swiyu-admin-ch/swiyu-admin-ch.github.io/_posts/2026-05-20-roadmap-swiss-profiles.md

 ## Swiss Profile VC

 The new generic issuer and generic verifier for the [Swiss Profile VC 1.0](https://swiyu-admin-ch.github.io/specifications/swiss-profile-vc/) should be available by the end of June 2026.
-The respective wallet release should be ready by September.
+The respective wallet version should be released by September 2026.
 Together with the new components we will adjust our documentation and provide guidance for the VC migration.

+# Roadmap, Status Board and Release Notes

+Our [roadmap](https://github.com/orgs/swiyu-admin-ch/projects/1) shows a high-level overview of the upcoming features.
+The [status board](https://github.com/orgs/swiyu-admin-ch/projects/2) provides a more detailed overview of which tasks are still in the backlog, which are currently being worked on, and which are ready for rollout.
+In the release notes (in this channel) you'll find the concrete [EMC-steps](https://github.com/swiyu-admin-ch/community/blob/main/tech-concepts/expand-migrate-contract-pattern.md) and links to migration guides.